benyG/RProcDump/README.md

 # RProcDump
-Remote process dumping automation.
+Remote Windows credentials dump process automation.
-Use it to dump remotely all windows credentials and extract clear text with Mimikatz offline
+Can be used to dump Windows credentials remotely and later extract clear text with Mimikatz offline.

 Help:
 	Host all files in a webserver able to interpret PHP (apache2 on kali linux)